 Step 6: Strengthen internal linking and topic relationships

 This step looks at how key pages relate to the rest of the site and whether better internal connections can strengthen the broader structure.
 That can be especially important on websites that have grown over time without a clear content plan.
+Better linking does not fix weak pages on its own, but it can make good pages work harder inside the site.

 Step 7: Prioritize what happens next